Halatnikov/linum-framework/docs/special/markdown.md

 **Regular:**

 !!! note "This is a title"
     This is a text

 !!! note ""
     Look, there's no title

 **Collapsible blocks (with Details extension):**

 `pymdownx.details`

-??? note
+??? note "Closed"
 	This is a closed collapsible block

-???+ note
+???+ note "Open"
 	This is an open collapsible block

 **Inline blocks:**

 `inline` or `inline end`

-!!! note inline
+!!! info inline "Inline"
     This is an inline admonition

 This is the text after it

 **Types:**

 ??? summary "Click to open"
 	Built-in:

 	!!! note

 	!!! summary
 		`abstract`, `tldr`

 	!!! info
 		`todo`

 	!!! hint
 		`tip`, `important`

 	!!! success
 		`check`, `done`

 	!!! help
 		`question`, `faq`

 	!!! warning
 		`caution`, `attention`

 	!!! fail
 		`missing`

 	!!! danger
 		`error`

 	!!! bug